 One traditional yerba mate benefit is for treating constipation, diarrhea, and indigestion.

-It’s naturally antibacterial against E. coli, one of the most common causes of food poisoning.
-(21)
+Its natural antibacterial properties combat E. coli, one of the most common causes of food poisoning.
+(22)

 Related on Be Brain Fit —

 All About Caffeine Addiction and Withdrawal & How to Quit

 At least one saponin found in yerba mate destroys intestinal parasites.
 (23)

 It’s also useful for both preventing and treating urinary tract infections and bladder and kidney stones.
 (24)